SeevProject/plans/README.md

   Get the current user's account and profile information.
 - PUT /users/me: # users
   Update the current user's profile information.
-- POST /users/me/generate/:id: # users
-  Generate a resume using the specified template and the current user's profile information.
 - GET /users: # admins, companies
   Get a list of all user accounts or only specific users if company.